ive663/RHCSA/VagrantPlayground/README.md

 ## VirtualBox flavor.

+>  `cd VangartPlayground/virtualbox/`

->  `cd playground/virtualbox/` and follow this guide
+and follow this guide...

 ### Requirement